web-auth/doc/symfony-bundle/credential-record-repository.md

 ### The Doctrine Entity

-Hereafter an example of an entity.
+Here is an example of an entity.

 This is the most simple example.
 Feel free to add custom fields that fit your needs e.g. `created_at` or `is_revoked`.